hafs-community/HAFS/doc/UsersGuide/source/Backgroundinfo/TechnicalOverview.rst

 **Input DCOM Dependencies**
-- The following scripts require input files from DCOM directory:
+- The following scripts require input files from DCOM (data input) directory:
-    - ``./scripts/exhafs_obs_prep.sh``: to decode/dump TDR/HDOB/TEMPDROP data
+    - ``./scripts/exhafs_obs_prep.sh``: To decode/dump TDR/HDOB/TEMPDROP data
-    - ``./scripts/exhafs_msg_check.py``: to check the message files are properly created by checking the original NHC/JTWC message files in the DCOM directory.
+    - ``./scripts/exhafs_msg_check.py``: To check the message files are properly created by checking the original NHC/JTWC message files in the DCOM directory.
-    - ``./ush/setup_hurricane``: for SDM to set up hurricane message files by extracting info from the original NHC/JTWC message files in the DCOM directory.
+    - ``./ush/setup_hurricane``: For SDM to set up hurricane message files by extracting info from the original NHC/JTWC message files in the DCOM directory.

 **Output:**
-    - ATCF track forecast files, 4x/day at 00Z/06Z/12Z/18Z.
+    - ATCF track forecast files, 4x/day at 00Z/06Z/12Z/18Z

 Locations for Output
 --------------------